Category

 After the storm

 Once the storm has passed, it’s time to check in with employees and begin the business recovery plan.
 Hurricane email templates and surveys are an effective way to continue communications post-hurricane.
-Surveys are a fast way to gain insight into the status of employees and facilities, next steps from management, and who can return to work.
+Surveys are a fast way to gain insight into the status of employees and facilities, the next steps from management, and who can return to work.

 Sample hurricane email for recovery updates